LiveViewTech/.github/PULL_REQUEST_TEMPLATE.md

 ## Purpose

 What is the purpose of this PR?

 What is the associated Jira ticket?

 If there is no ticket, should there be a new ticket created?

+#### If this repository is using conventional commits and squash merging is enabled:
+Format the Pull request title as a conventional commit e.g. "fix: typo in important URL".
+The PR title will become the commit title after squashing.
+#### Otherwise:
 Use the format {Ticket ID}:{PR Title} for naming this PR.
 If the ticket doesn't exist, set it to ticket 0.